How AI Photo Colorization Works — and Why Old Photos Were Black and White

 Why old photos were black and white

-For most of the first hundred years of photography, colour film simply didn't exist — and when it did, it was expensive and slow.
-Cameras recorded only *brightness*, not colour.
-That's why your great-grandparents live in our memory in shades of grey.
+For most of the first hundred years of photography, color film simply didn't exist — and when it did, it was expensive and slow.
+Cameras recorded only *brightness*, not color.
+That's why your great-grandparents live in our memory in shades of gray.

-The information about colour was never captured.
-So how can a photo be coloured decades later?
+The information about color was never captured.
+So how can a photo be colored decades later?
 The short answer: an educated, very well-informed guess.

 What the AI is actually doing